matematikk-mooc/kpas-api/readme.md

 - Open an ngrok tunnel
 - Update the .env file and docker-compose file
 - Create an LTI developer key in Canvas
+- Add the LTI to a course
+- Update the config_platform.json file